 Exterior Damage to the Chimney

 Another point of inspection for a chimney sweep is the exterior of the chimney.
 The sweep should go up on the roof to inspect the integrity of the brick on the chimney, including the mortar joints, as well as the crown and the cap.
 If the crown or brick has physical damage to it (cracks, spalling, flaking) there is a good chance that water will be able to move into the home and cause damage to the interior as well.
-Any problems on the exterior of the chimney should be repaired as quickly as possible in order to prevent further damage from occurring or the current damage from worsening.
+Repair any problems on the exterior of the chimney as quickly as possible in order to prevent further damage from occurring or the current damage from worsening.

 Damper and Chimney Cap